iamneerajsingh/sfc360.github.io/flashcards.md

 ### 6. Business Applications

 Do you have suggestions for Mindmaps or Flashcards?
-The survey form is open 👉 [here ](https://aka.ms/BrainwaveFeedback)ℹ️.
+The survey form is open 👉 https://aka.ms/BrainwaveFeedbackℹ️.

 Special Thanks ❤️
 * **🎨 Mindmap Artists: [Jane Roughan](https://www.linkedin.com/in/jane-roughan/), [Shivender Pratap Singh](https://www.linkedin.com/in/shivender09071987/), Chelsea Han